amcat/amcat/README.md

 ## Installation and Configuration for release 3.4 (stable)

+AmCAT 3.4 is the current stable (release) build of AmCAT.
+It is targeted at ubuntu 14.04, elastic 1.4.4, python 2.7, django 1.8.

 ### Prerequisites

 Most of the (python) prerequisites for AmCAT are automatically installed using pip (see below).
 To install the non-python requirements, you can use the following (on ubuntu):